These prerequisites assume you're working on a 64bit Windows 10 operating system machine.

 And now, for rails itself:

-rbenv rehash to make Rails executable available.
+rbenv rehash to make the Rails executable available.
 Check it out by using

 rails -v command

 1 2 3

 The fastest way to install Yarn for WSL would be from Debian package repository.
 Configure the repository with the following commands:

 curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add - echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list

 sudo apt-get update && sudo apt-get install yarn